Art is an interface. It allows two seemingly incongruent realities or entities to interact.

 Since graduating, I have worked as an educator, designer, artist, publisher, and entrepreneur across North America.

 Early in my career, I toured Canada from coast to coast as an actress, designer, and technician for a touring dinner theatre company before moving to the NYC area with my family.
-While there, I taught more English, but was also privileged to study under the American-Brazilian artist Duda Penteado, and became personally acquainted with Sam Cintron and his work.
-Both of these artists have had a significant impact on my own journey as an artist.
+While there, I taught more English, but was also privileged to study under Brazilian-American artist Duda Penteado, and became personally acquainted with Sam Cintron and his work.
+Both of these artists had a significant impact on my own journey as an artist.

 I have been living and working in Mohkinstsis (Calgary, Alberta) since 2011.
 I work in a variety of mediums and disciplines and often begin with original or classic texts in order to create visual interpretations of the written word.